Night Shade Books, 2014

 "Bones of Crow," by Ray Cluley, starts out rather tame then quickly moves into the bizzaro world.
 Maggie lives in a high block of flats, and whenever she can take a break from her chronically ill father with COPD, she sneaks up to the roof to sneak a smoke.
 On one such visit, she tosses a lit cigarette and then worries that it might have hit litter, so goes to investigate.
 She does find litter, but she finds something else on the roof -- four giant eggs.
 I can't even begin to explain what happens afterwards.
 It wasn't up there on my top story list, but it was definitely well written.
 There's a poem next, "Introduction to the Body in Fairy Tales," by Jeannine Hall Gailey, but I'm not a poetry person so I'll move on to another good one, "The Tin House," by Simon Clark.
 The owner of this house, so named because it's completely "clad in corrugated tin sheets," went missing six months earlier.
 Not a clue turned up as to his location, so the case is going into the cold files.
 A detective is assigned to go to the house and take photos of every room before handing over the keys to the owner's nephew.
 The author takes his time getting to the meat of this story before we find out what happens next, but it's well worth it.
 "The Fox" by Conrad Williams also gave me a nice case of spine tingles, as he tells the story of a family's camping vacation.
 This is another one I can't divulge much about, but it's bone-chillingly good.
 I almost skipped the next story "Stemming the Tide," because of the word "zombies" in the first sentence (I cannot stand zombie stories whatsoever), but I read on.
 A man takes his significant other to visit the Hopewell Rocks, a place where people can walk on the ocean floor when the tide goes out.
 The place is filled with people, which the man hates.
 Before the tide comes back in, the lifeguard shoos everyone out and locks the gates.
 His girlfriend isn't sure what to expect, but he knows.
 Very strange, but also pretty good.

 Priya Sharma's story "The Anatomist's Mnemonic" about a man who has an obsession with hands, starts out fine, but to be really blunt, I figured out what was going to happen well before I got to the ending.
 I don't like when this happens.
 Meh.
 I also didn't particularly love Steve Rasnic Tem's contribution, "The Monster Makers," about a "special" family where the kids learn more than they should from their grandfather.
 And while I have an on-again/off-again relationship with Kim Newman's work, his "The Only Ending We Have," featuring a Janet Leigh stand in for "Psycho" who gets entangled with a real-life mother-son combo, just didn't do it for me.
 Three not so hots in a row didn't bother me though...the next story picked up the weird thread quite nicely: Derek Künksken's story, "The Dog's Paw" about a new guy in the diplomatic service in Africa learning how things work and how to get along there is beyond eerie.
-Sadly, not so the case with "Fine in the Fire," by Lee Thomas, where a young boy is left in the dark about his older brother's predilections until he stumbles in on a family secret.
-It brought back shades of A Clockwork Orange.
-I wasn't overly keen on Jane Jakeman's "Majorlena," either, about an army Major who shows up out of nowhere in Iraq and leaves the same way.
+"Fine in the Fire," by Lee Thomas, is a rather poignant and ultimately sad story, in which a young boy is left in the dark about his older brother's predilections until he stumbles in on a family secret.
+Oh my gosh -- the terrible implications left me very unsettled.
+Moving on, I wasn't overly keen on Jane Jakeman's "Majorlena," either, about an army Major who shows up out of nowhere in Iraq and leaves the same way.
 "The Withering" by Tim Casson is much better fare.
 Set in 1891, a reporter named Cresswell teams up with a Miss Appleby in Wales to try to save a poor young man named Tobias from the gallows.
 He is accused of murdering the woman he loved; it is a relationship Dad wasn't happy about because of the class difference.
 Let's just say Miss Appleby has a very unique talent for getting to the truth.
 Aside from the satisfying eeriness of this tale, the author keeps it nicely grounded in time and place.
 In Neil Gaiman's very short piece, "Down to a Sunless Sea," a mother learns the fate of her son who ran away from home to be a sailor at the age of 12.
 Short, but truly horrific.

 I will repeat what I said at the outset ... this installment of Best Horror of the Year is probably the best one so far.
 I know that horror is in the eye of the beholder, but a majority of the stories in this collection worked well to satisfy my hunger for growing creepiness.
 In previous installments, that definitely was not the case.
 This time around Ms. Datlow's anthology is one I can definitely recommend to readers of horror -- most especially those who enjoy more cerebral frights than the kind that are in your face and splattered across pages in an ongoing gore fest.
 I quite enjoyed this one!